akoreman/akoreman/README.md

 Software engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
 Further long-held passion for computer graphics and game programming.

-# Portfolio (Non-visual projects listed as pinned, click images for repo link)
+# Portfolio (Non-graphical projects listed as pinned, click images for repo link)

 **Small game: Tabletop Ising Model (Unity3D)**